bebomining/bebomining/README.md

 It does not store any data such as wallet addresses or any other info on the cloud.
 Data is only stored on your local machine.

+Download is available in the [github releases section](https://github.com/bebomining/bebomining/releases).

 ## OS supported
 - Windows 10